4 File Management

 Tasks:

 - If you are on a Mac, set up your Finder window so that the path bar is visible at the bottom of the window.
+If you are on a PC, skip this step.

 - Set up and/or clean up your file structure.
-This will take a substantial amount of time.
+This could take a substantial amount of time.
 I recommend spending 10 minutes now to set up the general organization structure.
 Then schedule an hour in the next week to make progress on your organization.
 If you store files in your Downloads folder, pay particular attention to the section on cleaning out the Downloads folder.

 - Copy the path of one folder.
 You do not need to do anything with it, just know that you can copy it.